-To visualize the results, we use horizontal bar charts to present the success rate of example-based code generation for the functionalities in each category.
-For each functionality, if a model succeeds from any of the five sets of initial examples, we regard the functionality as successfully implemented.
-Specifically, the length of the bar reflects the number of functionalities, and the shaded portion indicates those successfully implemented from I/O examples.
-The proportion of successfully implemented functionalities is represented by the numbers adjacent to the shaded areas.
+To visualize the results, we use horizontal bar charts to present the success rate in each category.
+For one functionality, if a model succeeds in any of the five executions, we regard the functionality as successfully implemented.
+The length of the bar reflects the number of target functionalities, and the shaded portion indicates those successfully implemented from I/O examples.
+The proportion of successfully implemented functionalities is represented by the numbers adjacent to the shaded portion.

 The success rate of functionalities with \textbf{different difficulties} is shown in Figure~\ref{fig: success_rate_difficulty}.
-For all evaluated LLMs, the majority of functionalities that can be implemented from I/O examples fall within the NL-Succeed category, but not all functionalities within this category can be implemented according to I/O examples.
+For all the evaluated LLMs, the majority of functionalities that can be implemented from I/O examples fall within the NL-Succeed category, but not all functionalities within this category can be implemented according to I/O examples.
 Even for the best model GPT-4o-mini, more than 40\% of the code in the NL-Succeed category cannot be implemented using I/O examples.
-We also observe that although the number of functionalities in Deepseek-Coder-6.7b-instruct's NL-Succeed category is close to that of GPT-4o-mini, the success rate of example-based code generation in this category is much lower than that of GPT-4o-mini.
-Overall, the results confirm our hypothesis that generating code from I/O examples is a more challenging task than generating code from natural language descriptions.
+We also observe that although the number of functionalities in deepseek-coder-6.7b-instruct's NL-Succeed category is close to that of GPT-4o-mini, the success rate of example-based code generation in this category is much lower than that of GPT-4o-mini.
+Overall, the results confirm our hypothesis that generating code from I/O examples is a more challenging task than generating code from natural-language descriptions.

-Additionally, functionalities that cannot be implemented based on natural language descriptions but can be implemented according to I/O examples catch our interest.
-By manually inspecting these functionalities, we find most of them process the following characteristics: the natural-language descriptions are not sufficiently clear (or even difficult to comprehend), but the relationships between inputs and outputs are straightforward.
-For instance, all the evaluated LLMs fail to generate any correct code for a functionality derived from HumanEval-41, whose natural language description tells a tedious traffic-related context but only asks for the computation of squares.
-This observation also illustrates that I/O examples are concrete and precise, able to reduce misunderstanding in functional descriptions.
+Additionally, functionalities that cannot be implemented based on natural-language descriptions but can be implemented according to I/O examples catch our interest.
+By manually inspecting these functionalities, we find that most of them (e.g., HumanEval-41) have the following characteristics: the natural-language descriptions introduce additional information that makes it even difficult to comprehend, but the relationships between inputs and outputs are straightforward or enumerable.